 - 13. Do not block the ventilation holes.
 If the ventilation holes are seriously obstructed, overheating inside the projector may result in a fire. - Do not place this projector on a blanket, bedding or any other soft surface. - Do not cover this projector with a cloth or any other item. - Do not place inflammables near the projector. - 14.
 Always place the projector on a level, horizontal surface during operation. - Do not use if tilted at an angle of more than 10 degrees left to right, nor at angle of more than 15 degrees front to back.
-Using the projector when it is not fully horizontal may cause a malfunction of, or damage to, the lamp. - Do not stand the projector on end vertically.
+Using the projector when it is not fully horizontal may cause a malfunction of, or damage to, the lamp. - 15.
+Do not stand the projector on end vertically.
 Doing so may cause the projector to fall over, causing injury or resulting in damage to the projector. - 16.
 Do not step on the projector or place any objects upon it.
 Besides probable physical damage to the projector, doing so may result in accidents and possible injury. - 17.
 Do not place liquids near or on the projector.
 Liquids spilled into the projector may cause it to fail.
 If the projector does become wet, disconnect it from the power supply's wall socket and call your local service center to have the projector serviced. - 18.
-This product is capable of displaying inverted pictures for ceiling mount installation. - 19.
-When the projector is under operation, you may sense some heated air and odor from its ventilation grill.
-It is a normal phenomenon and not a product defect. - Do not use the Security bar for transporting or installation.
-It should be used with a commercially available theft prevention cable.
+This product is capable of displaying inverted pictures for ceiling mount installation.